shivam-methi/JavaScript/Interview Questions/testting questions.md

   - During the process, I would regularly communicate with stakeholders to validate any assumptions and clarify any ambiguities.
   - Once I’ve tested the feature, I can provide feedback on potential improvements or gaps in functionality.

+### Q: what would be your Approach to execute 1000 test cases in short span of time?
+- Prioritize Test Cases:
+  - Start by identifying the high-risk and critical functionalities that must be tested.
+  - Test cases covering core features or areas with a high likelihood of defects should be prioritized.
+  - Focus on test cases that directly affect business outcomes, ensuring the most important features are validated first.
+Test Case Categorization:

+Divide into Essential vs. Non-Essential: Group the test cases into critical, high, medium, and low priority.
+Critical test cases should be executed first, followed by high-priority ones.
+Identify Reusable Test Cases: Some tests may be reusable across different features.
+Execute these first to save time.
+Automation:

+Leverage Automation: If there are any test cases that can be automated, focus on automating repetitive, data-driven, or regression test cases.
+This frees up time to focus on manual testing where it is truly necessary.
+Parallel Execution: Use test automation frameworks that support parallel execution to run multiple tests concurrently, reducing overall execution time.
+Use of Efficient Test Execution Tools:

+Test Management Tools: Use tools like TestRail or JIRA to organize, execute, and track progress efficiently.
+Such tools streamline test execution by offering dashboards and metrics to manage the test cases.
+Batch Execution: If automation isn’t an option, group similar test cases and execute them in batches to save time.
+Team Collaboration and Distribution:

+Distribute Tests Across Team: Divide the test cases among the team based on their expertise.
+Assign the most skilled testers to the critical areas, ensuring those are handled with speed and accuracy.
+Pair Testing: In some cases, pair testers with developers or other QA engineers to quickly execute tests and resolve issues on the spot.
+Smoke and Sanity Testing:

+Smoke Testing: Before executing the entire suite, run a quick smoke test to ensure the basic functionalities are stable.
+This helps avoid spending time testing on unstable builds.
+Sanity Testing: Perform sanity checks on new features or fixes to ensure they work as expected before diving into detailed test cases.
+Time Management:

+Set Time Limits for Test Execution: Allocate time for each group of test cases based on complexity and criticality.
+Avoid spending too much time on low-priority or non-critical areas when time is limited.
+Monitor Progress: Continuously track the progress of test execution and adjust priorities if needed to ensure all high-priority cases are covered within the available time.
+Regression Testing:

+Selective Regression: Focus on testing areas that are more likely to break with the new changes.
+Full regression may not be feasible in a short time, so use a risk-based approach to identify which regression cases to run.
+Use Exploratory Testing for Quick Feedback:

+Exploratory Testing: If time is extremely limited, complement formal test case execution with exploratory testing.
+This allows testers to quickly identify defects without the need for a structured test case.
+Continuous Reporting and Stakeholder Communication:

+Regular Updates: Keep stakeholders informed about the progress, blockers, and any critical defects found.
+This helps in making informed decisions about extending time if needed.